Skip to content

 We want to get this right for the people of Thanet so we are continuing to speak with local people and organisations to help shape the next phase.
 We would like to know what other services you would like to see, what matters most to you and for you to tell us about any concerns.

 Already, the first patients have been seen at the Community Diagnostic Centre, for sleep studies.
 Echocardiograms and blood tests will follow soon.
-Community nursing and podiatry, cardiac and respiratory services will move to the hub in November 2025, along with St Peter's Surgery.
+Community nursing and podiatry, cardiac and respiratory services are now in the hub, along with GP services provided by St Peter's Surgery.

 Phase two will see MRI facilities completed in Spring 2026.